ChuBL/OpenMindat/README.md

 os.environ["MINDAT_API_KEY"] = 'Your_Mindat_API_Key'
 ```

+> If you do not have a Mindat API key, please refer to [How to Get My Mindat API Key or Token?](https://www.mindat.org/a/how_to_get_my_mindat_api_key)

-You can also set the API key by following the instructions when using the following queries.
+You can also set the API key by following the general queries.

 ### 1. Perform Detailed Queries on Geomaterials